utkarsh-1905/node-cli-project/Readme.md

  - Type `/help` to get all commands in the chat room (Heroku server might be sleeping, try with `dat ping`)

+#### `dat generator`
+ - It will bootstrap a new project
+ - It will create a new directory with all files

  ---

  # Languages/Frameworks